sa6uhi/todo-api/README.md

    ```bash
    pytest tests/ -v
    ```
-   This executes all tests in the `tests/` directory using an in-memory SQLite database for isolation.
-The `-v` flag provides verbose output for better test result visibility.
+   Executes ~30 tests in `tests/` using an in-memory SQLite database for isolation, covering user/task endpoints, validation, and edge cases.
+The `-v` flag provides verbose output.

 ### Docker Environment
 To run tests in a Docker container, ensure the Docker services are running.